animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 <div class="paragraph">

-{data-store-name} is also capable of running an embedded HTTP server.
+GemFire is also capable of running an embedded HTTP server.
 The current implementation is backed by [Eclipse Jetty](https://www.eclipse.org/jetty/).